.

 How You Will Help

 You will help us reconstruct the area’s complex past as fully as possible.
-All teams will excavate the Roman settlement of Poggio del Molino If weather prevents work outside at any point, you’ll help reconstruct the shapes of excavated objects by trying to rebuild the original from the fragments collected, draw, and record and analyze data.
+All teams will excavate the Roman settlement of Poggio del Molino.
+If weather prevents work outside, you’ll help reconstruct the shapes of excavated objects by trying to rebuild the original from the fragments collected, draw, record, and analyze data.

-- Archaeological Excavation and Technical Relief: Collecting samples after removing earth from them with specialized tools and taking earth away by wheelbarrow.
+• Archaeological Excavation and Technical Relief: Collecting samples after removing the earth from them with specialized tools and taking the earth away by wheelbarrow.
 Drawing of plans, sections, etc.

-- Recording and Analysis: Cleaning, marking and listing, drawing, and cataloging mobile artifacts.
+• Recording and Analysis: Cleaning, marking, listing, drawing, and cataloging mobile artifacts.
 Geological analysis of stone building material.

-- Conservation and Restoration: Pottery, reconstruction of shapes, drawing.
-Wall and pavement decoration, drawing, preliminary conservation operations.
+• Conservation and Restoration: Pottery, reconstruction of shapes, drawing.
+Wall and pavement decoration, drawing, and preliminary conservation operations.

-- Cultural Dissemination: Demonstration of the archaeological activity on site to the public.
+• Cultural Dissemination: Demonstration of the archaeological activity on-site to the general public.
 Contribution to periodical reports, both in print and on the website.

 Life in the Field